 You can fancy up your pilau with chicken or any other meat.
 Use bouillon or broth instead of water.
 You can also add seafood and vegetables.
 People around the coastal region add cashew nuts and all sorts of other things.
 It all depends on the cook.
 We serve it with kachumbari.

 Kachumbari is Tanzanian salad.
 It accompanies almost everything we serve, and there are many different kinds.
 The common simple kachumbari is a mixture of thinly sliced cabbage, onions, tomatoes, cilantro, salt, hot peppers, and lemon or lime.
 Those are the base ingredients — you can add prawns, cucumber, carrots, and avocado.
 Nowadays some people add olive oil.

-Roasted bananas are served on the streets and in local bars and restaurants.
-Almost every local bar serves roasted bananas, with a few condiments like chachandu, achali, and kachumbari.
-For chachandu, we saute onions, garlic, ginger, hot peppers, tomatoes, lime, and salt and blend them all in a blender.
+Roasted bananas are served on the streets, in local bars and restaurants.
+Almost every bar serves roasted bananas, with a few condiments like chachandu, achali, and kachumbari.
+For chachandu, we saute onions, garlic, ginger, hot peppers, tomatoes, lime, salt and blend them all in a blender.
 Achali is a Swahili word for “chutney.”
-We have chutneys made from bilimbi, mangoes (raw or ripe), papayas, and coconut.
+We have chutneys made from bilimbi, mangoes, papayas, and coconut.

 This is meat that you order by the kilogram and that they roast right there in the restaurant.
 Never go to eat nyama choma when you are in a hurry, because the minimum time before the meat can be ready is 40 minutes.
 You are allowed to stay and watch, or you may enjoy a beer while waiting at your table.
 The marinade for nyama choma is very light—usually just lime, garlic, and salt.
 The goal is to make the meat taste natural.
 It is slowly cooked on charcoal.